Hire people who keep delivering.

 Operational validity for predicting job performance, structured vs unstructured interview.
 Sackett, Zhang, Berry, Lievens (2022).
 Journal of Applied Psychology.

-Most teams settle for one method, or neither.
-Korture writes the structured interview, and measures the behavioral fit, on every role you open.
+Most teams settle for one, or neither.
+Korture builds the structured interview and reads where a candidate's energy lands, on every role you open.

 01 / 05